 Home Affordable Refinance Program

-Borrowers who are current on their mortgage payments but have been unable to refinance their loan because the value of their home has declined may be eligible through HARP to get a more affordable mortgage payment.
+Borrowers unable to refinance their loan because the value of their home has declined may be eligible through HARP to lower their monthly payments.

 Principal Reduction Alternative